 A high score on the Calculus AB exam will generally earn a student three to five college credits, depending on a college’s policies.

 AP Calculus BC

-AP Calculus BC has the same prerequisites as AP Calculus AB and mirrors two semesters of college-level calculus.
+AP Calculus BC has the same prerequisites as AP Calculus AB but covers two college semesters of calculus coursework.
 Therefore, Calculus BC may be better suited to more ambitious students, math lovers and those who wish to pursue a degree in a math-related field.